jmrog/class-autobind-decorator/README.md

 `chai`.
 Running the tests also requires a few extra `babel` dependencies specified in `package.json`.

-## Why Write Yet Another Auto-Bind Decorator?
+## Wait...
+Why did you write yet another auto-bind decorator?

-Well, I'm not currently aware of another project that has all of the features mentioned in the "Features" section, above (the ones I *am* aware of either hard-code React-specific stuff, or don't check whether properties are configurable before trying to redefine them, or can't be used as both "bare" (unconfigured) decorators and configured decorators, and so on).
+Well, I'm not currently aware of another project that has *all* of the features mentioned in the "Features" section, above (the ones I *am* aware of either hard-code React-specific stuff, or don't check whether properties are configurable before trying to redefine them, or can't be used as both "bare" (unconfigured) decorators and configured decorators, and things like that -- no hate, though).
 I also just wanted an opportunity to work more directly with decorators, so I used it as a learning experience.

 ## License